All our breeding Shih Tzu adults are 5 to 7 lbs.

 "teacup" "imperial" "mini"

-AKC will not register any shih tzu as "imperial" "teacup" or "mini" those are just a made up sales pitch in an attempt to make a higher profit.
+AKC will not register any shih tzu as "imperial" "teacup" or "mini" those are just a made up marketing gimmick in an attempt to make a higher profit.

 Our puppy prices are never based on size or on projected size.

 Responsible breeders show to a Championship, they participate in Obedience and OFA Health Test.
 There are many breeders that put in the effort, time and money to breed responsibly.
-They do not breed only to produce the smallest size possible, to market as imperials to sell for more profit.
+Responsible breeders do not breed only to produce the smallest size possible, to market as imperials to sell for more profit.

-Remember AKC will not recognize the terms "imperial" "teacup" or "pocket" those are just names people make up, they mean nothing.
+Remember AKC will not recognize the terms "imperial" "teacup" or "mini" those are just names people make up, they mean nothing.

 Because a shih tzu is such a sturdy toy breed, a small size shih tzu that is well bred, carries good weight and substance, is very small in actual overall size.
-Comparable in size to a lighter 5 pound chihuahua side by side.
+A stocky, sturdy 8 pound shih tzu is comparable in size to a lighter, slender 6 pound chihuahua, or 6 pound yorkie, or 6 pound maltese in a side by side comparison.

-Weight will vary, an active picky eater will weigh less then a sedatary overeater the same size.
+Weight will vary, an active picky eater will weigh less then a sedentary overeater the same size.

 A small shih tzu is not some new breed and it is not rare, it is just a small shih tzu.